rahulag2411/CF_Extension_VsCode/README.md

 - Clone a single problem or a whole contest with a .cpp file for each question for you to code in
 - With 'show-problem' feature, one can view problem statement simultaneously while coding without a need to switch to browser
 - Test the sample cases and submit the problem in just 1 click
+- View all the running contests at a given time and participate in the ones you wish to

 ### Get Started